jpaulm/javafbp-websockets/README.md

 - `complist` will cause the server to display the contents of any selected jar file (specified in the `Data` field), and
 - `namelist` will cause the server to just output 3 names of restaurants in my neighbourhood!

-Let's say you select `chat1.html` and open with Chrome.
+Let's say you select `chat1.html` and Open With Chrome.
 At this point you should see something like:
 ![chat1](https://github.com/jpaulm/javafbp-websockets/blob/master/docs/Screen.png "Initial output of chat1")

 Fig. 1.